 (b) removed from the operation of the Transfer of Land Act 1893.

-(2)(a) The Governor may, on the recommendation of the Trust and the Senate, by Order in Council published in the Gazette, revest in Her Majesty, as of Her former estate, the land described in Part II of the Schedule.
+(2) The Governor may, on the recommendation of the Trust and the Senate, by Order in Council published in the Gazette, revest in Her Majesty, as of Her former estate, the land described in Part II of the Schedule.

-(b) On the publication of the Order in Council in the Gazette, the land shall thereupon be removed from the operation of the Transfer of Land Act 1893.
+(3) On the publication of the Order in Council in the Gazette, the land shall thereupon be removed from the operation of the Transfer of Land Act 1893.

+[Section 4 amended by No. 19 of 2010 s.
+51.]

 5. Excision of certain land for drainage or road purposes

 The Governor may by Order in Council published in the Gazette, excise from the land described in Part I of the Schedule an area not exceeding 3 hectares and may deal with, and dispose of, the land so excised for the purpose of drainage or roads, or both drainage and roads.